rishabhpurohit/timebot-rasa/README.md

 ### The chatbot replies with time zone of defined cities and is powered by Rasa

-* Make changes in the nlu.md file for vaious intents
+* Make changes in the data/nlu.md file for manipulating various intents